-- Snowflake "ON" compressor enabled in run cycle; control displays current cabinet temperature. - Snowflake "Flashing" anti short cycle delay enabled to protect the compressor from trying to start too frequently. - Melting Snowflake "ON" defrost in progress, control displays the letters "DE" - To view the control's programmed "Set Point" (cut-out temperature): press and release the "Set Key." - To initiate a manual defrost cycle: press and hold the "Manual Defrost Key" for more than 2 seconds.
+- Snowflake "ON" compressor enabled in run cycle; control displays current cabinet temperature. - Snowflake "Flashing" anti short cycle delay enabled to protect the compressor from trying to start too frequently. - Melting Snowflake "ON" defrost in progress, control displays the letters "dE" - Melting Snowflake "Flashing" defrost delayed by output activation setting. - Fan "ON" Certain models that utilize the XRO6 controller have the capability to operate the evaporator fans on and off independently from the defrost circuit. - To view the control's programmed "Set Point" (cut-out temperature): press and release the "Set Key." - To initiate a manual defrost cycle: press and hold the "Manual Defrost Key" for more than 3 seconds.

-Note: Manual Defrost will not initiate unless the unit is at standard operating temperatures.
+Note: Manual Defrost will not initiate unless the unit is at standard operating temperatures and the evaporator probe is under the defrost termination setting.